 Blur (Xbox 360, PS3, PC)

 2010’s Blur from Activision was the closest game to the Burnout franchise we’ve seen.
 Using real world cars, Blur’s arcade racing had an emphasis on stunts, pleasing the fans, and running other racers off the road.
-But Blur also had a feature typically reserved for cart racers: items.
+But Blur also had a feature typically reserved for cart racers: items — making it a great PS3 game.

 Acquiring power-ups throughout the match allowed you to do things like shoot other racers and Blur introduced these mechanics in fun ways.
 Running through designated icons would force you to perform a specific action in order to earn a powerful boost.
 Sometimes you’d have to perform an airborne trick, and other times you’d have to test your drifting skills.